TEAMMATES/teammates/docs/staticAnalysis.md

 [Stylelint](http://stylelint.io) functions both to enforce coding standard and also to find potential bugs and sub-optimal practices in stylesheets (CSS, SCSS).
 The rules to be used are configured in a ruleset file; in TEAMMATES the file can be found [here](../static-analysis/teammates-stylelint.yml).
 Stylelint integration is currently not supported for Eclipse.

+> You can [configure all the static analysis tools automatically](#intellij-automatic-setup) for IntelliJ IDEA or follow the manual instructions.

 #### Configuring Stylelint for IntelliJ